IreNox/imapp/README.md

 ## Building

 [tiki_build](https://github.com/IreNox/tiki_build) is used to generate project files.
-To create your own Project put tiki_build and premake5 in the root of your repro and write a `premake5.lua` file:
+To create your own Project put premake_tb executable in the root of your repro and write a `premake5.lua` file:

 ```
 local project = Project:new( "my_imapp_program", ProjectTypes.WindowApplication );